Majestic Theatre (Broadway): Other design features

 Next to the boxes is a three-centered proscenium arch.
 The archway is surrounded by rope and talon moldings, above which is a laurel-leaf molding and a wide band with Adam-style flowers and vines.
 The proscenium measures about 30 ft 10 in high and 40 ft 10 in wide.
 For the production of The Phantom of the Opera, some holes were cut into the proscenium arch, and catwalks were installed about 31 ft above the stage.

 A sounding board curves onto the ceiling above the proscenium arch.
-The sounding board has a large elliptical relief of the goddess Venus in the center.
+The sounding board has a considerably sized elliptical relief of the goddess Venus in the center.
 On either side of the oval panel are curved panels with latticework and decorated perimeters.
 The ceiling has a dome surrounded by twisted vines.
 There are square panels along the dome's outer reveal, with cameos in some of these panels.
 The panels surround acanthus-leaf bands at the center.